min2ha/ukwa-site/content/target/39728/index.en.md

   "subject": "National Assembly for Wales Election, 2016 " }

-# Prof. Nigel Copner on Facebook (Plaid Cymru candidate for Islwyn)

 Prof. Nigel Copner is the Plaid Cymru candidate for Islwyn at the 2016 National Assembly for Wales elections.